 Here are some examples of the two leading premium credit cards.

-- Airport lounge access (Centurion, Priority Pass, Delta Sky Club, Escape, and others)
+- Airport lounge access (Centurion, Priority Pass (enrollment required), Delta Sky Club, Escape, and others)

 - Global Entry or TSA PreCheck application fee credit